Tree Care Instructions

 You are now part of a growing number of citizens helping to create a cooler and greener future for The City Beautiful.
 By following these instructions, you will be able to give your tree a long, healthy life.

-- Water your tree daily for the first two months, then follow the schedule below.
-Only increase frequency during dry periods.
+- Water your tree following the schedule below.
+Increase frequency during dry periods.

 - 2-6 months: 3 x times per week

 - 6-12 months: 2 x per week

 - Don’t let the soil around your tree dry out.

 - Fill the ring of soil around your tree until the water doesn’t drain immediately.
 Approximately five gallons per one inch caliper.

 - Maintain the soil ring around your tree for six months